Support

 Weather Overview

 Tokyo is dominated by a humid subtropical climate with four distinct seasons.
-The most comfortable times to visit are considered spring (March-May) and autumn (September-November), when the temperature stays in a pleasant range from +15°C to +23°C. It is during these periods that the city blooms or is painted in the bright colors of momiji.
+The most comfortable times to visit are spring (March-May) and autumn (September-November), when the temperature stays in a pleasant range from +15°C to +23°C. It is during these periods that the city blooms or is painted in the vibrant colors of momiji.

 Average monthly temperature